Charles Manners, 4th Duke of Rutland

-Charles Manners, 4th Duke of Rutland (15 March 1754 – 24 October 1787) was a British politician and nobleman, the eldest legitimate son of John Manners, Marquess of Granby.
-He was styled Lord Roos from 1760 until 1770, and Marquess of Granby from 1770 until 1779.
+Charles Manners, 4th Duke of Rutland (15 March 1754 – 24 October 1787) was a British politician who was the eldest legitimate son of John Manners, Marquess of Granby.
+He was styled Lord Roos from 1760 until 1770, and Marquess of Granby from 1770 to 1779.

 Early life and family

 Manners was educated at Eton and Trinity College, Cambridge, graduating the latter with a nobleman's MA in 1774.
 That year, he was elected as one of two members of parliament for Cambridge University.
 He continued to maintain the family's substantial electoral interests, and to collect objets d'art to decorate Belvoir Castle.
 He pledged to redeem his father's substantial debts, but was hampered by his passion for gambling.